Some links in this post contain affiliate links. I receive a small commission if you use the links at no extra cost to you.

-This is true but from my 6+ weeks as a tourist in Saudi Arabia, I have realised that there is a big difference between the Saudi Arabia laws of what to wear and the Saudi Arabia customs meaning that although I didn’t cover my hair, I felt more comfortable wearing an Abaya in Saudi Arabia and I still wore one every day!
+However, from my 6+ weeks as a tourist in Saudi Arabia, I realised that there is a big difference between the Saudi Arabia laws of what to wear and the Saudi Arabia customs meaning that although I didn’t cover my hair, I felt more comfortable wearing an Abaya in Saudi Arabia and I still wore one every day!

-So in this Saudi Arabia travel blog, I will help you work out what to pack for Saudi Arabia, what women wear in Saudi Arabia and what to wear in Saudi Arabia as a tourist.
+Using my experience, I will help you work out what to pack for Saudi Arabia, what women wear in Saudi Arabia and what to wear in Saudi Arabia as a tourist.
+Yalla!

 Let’s start with the main question around what do women have to wear in Saudi Arabia and what should a woman wear in Saudi Arabia – Abayas!